markmcdnyu/Team-Profile-Generator/README.md

-# Unit 10 OOP Homework: Template Engine - Employee Summary
+# Template Engine - Object-oriented programming - Team/Employee Generator

-One of the most important aspects of programming is writing code that is readable, reliable, and maintainable.
-Oftentimes, *how* we design our code is just as important as the code itself.
-In this homework assignment, your challenge is to build a Node CLI that takes in information about employees and generates an HTML webpage that displays summaries for each person.
-Since testing is a key piece in making code maintainable, you will also be ensuring that all unit tests pass.
+Objective: writing code that is readable, reliable, and maintainable.

+Challenge: build a Node CLI that takes in information about employees and generates an HTML webpage that displays summaries for each person.
+Since testing is a key piece in making code maintainable, I ensured that my code passed all unit tests.

 ## Instructions

-You will build a software engineering team generator command line application.
+I built a software engineering team generator command line application.
 The application will prompt the user for information about the team manager and then information about the team members.
 The user can input any number of team members, and they may be a mix of engineers and interns.
-This assignment must also pass all unit tests.
+This project passes all unit tests.
 When the user has completed building the team, the application will create an HTML file that displays a nicely formatted team roster based on the information provided by the user.
 Following the [common templates for user stories](https://en.wikipedia.org/wiki/User_story#Common_templates), we can frame this challenge as follows:

 ```
 As a manager